TreeAdv: Tree-Structured Advantage Redistribution for Group-Based RL: Experiments

 \subsection{Experimental Setup}

-\paragraph{Models} We conduct our primary evaluations using three base models from the Qwen3 family~\cite{yang2025qwen3technicalreport}, selected to span different scales and architectures: \texttt{Qwen3-4B-Inst/2507}, \texttt{Qwen3-8B-Base/Inst}, and the Mixture-of-Experts (MoE) model \texttt{Qwen3-30B-A3B-2507}.
+\paragraph{Models} We conduct our primary evaluations using three base models from the Qwen3 family~\cite{yang2025qwen3technicalreport}, selected to span different scales and architectures: \texttt{Qwen3-4B-Base/Inst/2507}, \texttt{Qwen3-8B-Base/Inst}, and a Mixture-of-Experts (MoE) model \texttt{Qwen3-30B-A3B-2507}.

 To contextualize our results within the state-of-the-art models, we also report performance for a set of strong open-weight reference models, including Qwen3 families (8B, 30B) and the distilled DeepSeek-R1 series (Qwen-based 7B/14B/32B and Llama-based 8B~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability}).
 Note that these reference models are evaluated "as-is" without further training via \ourmethod.